N2late/secondhand-bookstore/README.md

 - Ley for migrations
 - Emotion
 - Jest for unit testing
-- Playwrright for E2E testing
+- Playwright for E2E testing
 - Cloudinary for images upload
 - Ably for the chat feature